bucketco/bucket-javascript-sdk/FEEDBACK.md

 - [Positioning and behavior](#positioning-and-behavior) for the position option.
 - [Static language configuration](#static-language-configuration) if you want to translate the feedback UI.
-- [LiveFeedback](#livefeedback) to override default configuration.
+- [Live Feedback](#live-feedback) to override default configuration.

-## LiveFeedback
+## Live Feedback

-LiveFeedback is enabled by default.
+Live Feedback is enabled by default.

-When LiveFeedback is enabled, the Bucket SDK will open and maintain a connection to the Bucket service.
+When Live Feedback is enabled, the Bucket SDK will open and maintain a connection to the Bucket service.
 When a user triggers an event tracked by a feature and is eligible to be prompted for feedback, the Bucket service will send a request to the SDK instance.
 By default, this request will open up the Bucket feedback UI in the user's browser, but you can intercept the request and override this behaviour.

 The live connection for automated feedback is established once you have identified a user with `bucket.user()`.

-### Disabling LiveFeedback
+### Disabling Live Feedback

 You can disable automated collection in the `bucket.init()`-call: